 - He bore our griefs.

 - He was bruised for our iniquities.

 - He was chastised for our peace.

 As Jesus approached death, the Bible tells us, “They gave him vinegar to drink mingled with gall….”
 (Matthew 27:34).
 As we saw in Chapter 25, a man who was to be executed could request a narcotic, mingled together with wine, which would help alleviate the pain of his execution.
 As noted before, the word “gall” in this verse is a special Greek word that refers to a painkiller that was mingled together with wine.
 John 19:30 tells us that “When Jesus therefore had received the vinegar, he said, It is finished: and he bowed his head, and gave up the ghost.”

 “It is finished” is a translation of the Greek word tetelestai, the perfect indicative passive tense of the word telos, which means to end; to bring to completion; to bring to a conclusion; to complete; to accomplish; to fulfill; or to finish.
 One scholar notes that anything that has reached telos has arrived at completion, maturity, or perfection.
 There were many nuances to this word, but four or them have great significance with this defining moment of Christ’s sacrifice.
 Here are four specific applications of the last words of Jesus on the cross.

-First, this was Jesus’ exclamation that He had finished the work the Father had sent Him to do.
+1. This was Jesus’ exclamation that He had finished the work the Father had sent Him to do.